fatalinha/EvalSubtitle/README.md

 `python evalsub_main.py -res results.csv -i Sigma BLEU_br BLEU_nb`

+Compute all metrics that are compatible with imperfect text:

+`python evalsub_main.py -res results.csv -a -t imperfect`, also equivalent to `python evalsub_main.py -res results.csv -e2e`

 ### Citation
 If you use EvalSubtitle in your research, please cite the following paper: